jsafrane/scratch/csi-inline-volumes.md

 	VolumeSource v1.VolumeSource

 	// Namespace of the pod with in-line volume.
 It is used to resolve
-	// references to Secrets in the VolumeSource.
+	// references to Secrets in VolumeSource.
 	// Required.
 	Namespace string
 }